Grsaiago/spot-test/README.md

 - API Documentation: Integrated Swagger documentation provides an interactive and comprehensive reference for the API’s endpoints.

-- Player Ability Stats History: A feature enables the frontend to plot a graph of player ability stats history, offering a visual overview of stats changes over time.
+- Player Ability Stats History: This endpoint enables a future implementation of a graph of player ability stats history, offering a visual overview of stats changes over time.

 ### Architecture